vapor/jwt-kit/README.md

 -----BEGIN CERTIFICATE-----
 ```

-Once you have the RSAKey, you can use it to create an RSA signer.
+Once you have the RSAKey, you can use it to create an RSA signer:

 - `rs256`: RSA with SHA-256
 - `rs384`: RSA with SHA-384